The core folder

 The storage.h

-file contains the Storage class - an abstraction of the blockchain's history, maintaining a collection of blocks approved and validated by the network, other nodes, or itself through time.
-Those blocks store transactions, contracts, accounts, and can't be altered once they're in the blockchain, only searched for or read from.
+file contains the Storage class - an abstraction of the blockchain's history, storing and maintaining a collection of blocks approved and validated by the network, other nodes, or itself through time.
+Those blocks store transactions, contracts, accounts, emitted contract events (if the node is initialized with the RPC_TRACE

-On node initialization, a history of up to 1000 of the most recent blocks is loaded into memory.
-Those blocks were stored in a previous initialization in the database.
-If there are no blocks (e.g. the blockchain was just deployed and initialized for the first time), a "genesis" block is automatically created and loaded in memory.
+On node initialization, if there are no blocks (e.g. the blockchain was just deployed and initialized for the first time), a "genesis" block is automatically created and loaded in memory.
+The "latest" block is always kept in memory, with subsequent older blocks being dumped to and queried constantly from the database.
+This makes the blockchain lightweight memory-wise and extremely responsive.

 Searching for and reading from blocks in history is done in several places in the system, so when the Storage and DB classes are working together, they act as the end point of the blockchain's operations history.